September 24, 2022

 Elements of a fire-safety plan

-The USFA shares practical steps for both employers and employees on how to prevent a workplace fire as well as what to do in a fire, who to notify, and how to plan and practice using multiple escape routes (see this infographic).
+The USFA shares practical steps for both employers and employees to prevent a workplace fire, as well as what to do in a fire, who to notify, and how to plan and practice using multiple escape routes (see this infographic).

 For even more specifics, Travelers provides an excellent outline for developing a comprehensive fire-safety plan.
 Best practices include educating employees on risks, prevention and what to do in case of a fire; assigning key personnel to take charge in an emergency; conducting regular fire drills; performing regular maintenance on fire-detection and protection systems; and developing plans to communicate and work with the local fire department (such as posting and providing floor plans and developing systems to account for, and locate, employees in an emergency situation).